starchturrets/windows-shenanigans/guide.md

 - [ ] Enable the following Group Policy Computer Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off cloud optimized content.

-According to Microsoft docs, this must be done within **15 minutes of first install.**
+According to Microsoft docs, this must be done within **15 minutes of first install.** The first policy is also restricted to Enterprise/Education installs.

 If you are on Pro, you will have to (I think) manually disable spotlight suggestions from the settings app.